 Working primarily in acrylic, aerosol, stencils, and mixed media, Xavi wrangles a variety of influences into a single, cohesive whole.
 His mesmerizing pattern work and alternating use of hard and soft lines evoke meditative states, keeping the viewer grounded in a world of simple beauty.
 Within this tension, a creative drama unfolds and gives way to a hypnotic presence in his work that is at once intriguing and familiar on a cellular level.

 The concept of vibration is seen throughout Xavi’s work.
-Through masterfully executed compositions of novel shapes, forms, patterns, and symmetries inspired by nature, Xavi brings musical worlds of energy to bear in the visual realm with the intention to connect with the viewer by way of harmonic frequencies.
+Through masterfully executed compositions of novel shapes, forms, patterns, and symmetries inspired by nature, Xavi brings invisible dimensions of energy to bear with the intention to connect with the viewer by way of harmonic frequencies.

 Ancestral influences of indigenous cultures are pervasive in Xavi’s work.
 Here again we find a dynamic tension in his art: Using formal modern design techniques, Xavi incorporates the old and the new–the seen and the unseen–in order to build a unique visual language which straddles multiple cultures and historical epochs.